7twoduo/jenkins-install-script/Level_1/README.md

 # Beware, don't close the console with the cloudflare tunnel, it shuts down the tunnel.

-# TODOS: Ask AI if you have any questions, it will give you a 90%+ accurate answer, most like
+# TODOS: Ask AI if you have any questions, it will give you a 90%+ accurate answer, most likely